 I only wrapped the bottom section of the bottle’s mouth.
 You can go all the way up, especially if you are going to be using sand.
 It will look better.

-Place in the dirt along your walkway.
+Place the dowel end of the candle light in the dirt along your walkway.
 I made a small hole with a shovel and then placed the dowel in.
 To wedge it in deeper – I kept pushing it in and moved the dowel in a circular motion.
 Then tapped the dirt around the dowel to secure.

 Now I have practically free stylish walkway lights for the front of my house.
 Makes me feel good that I am designing with the planet in mind and doing my part in trying to recycle and reuse items that normally would end up in the trash.